MetaCodeGuy/Simple-Todo/README.md

 # Simple Todo
-For long Time I am looking for a simple but useful todo app , but i find nothing so i decided to create one for myself and that's  <b><i>simple Todo</i></b>
+For a long Time I look for a simple todo app but i found nothing so i decided to create one for myself and that is <b><i>simple Todo</i></b>

 ## Get started